 Just minutes away from uptown Charlotte, Historic Rosedale is one of the finest examples of Federal period architecture in North Carolina.
 Originally part of a 911-acre plantation, Rosedale was built by Archibald Frew, a merchant, postmaster, and tax collector.
 The house was occupied in the 1830's by D. T. Caldwell and his family.
 Dr. Caldwell, in addition to his medical practice, ran the plantation with the support of 20 to 30 slaves.
 Historic Rosedale is located three miles northeast of uptown Charlotte between 36th Street and Sugar Creek Road at 3427 N. Tryon Street.
 Free parking and picnic area.
-Open for tours Thursday through Sunday at 1:30 and 3:00.
+Open to the public Wednesday - Friday and select Saturdays

 Update this organization

 If you have an organization profile, please log in for quicker processing.